sowrhoop/CryoTensor/docs/SECURITY.md

 Additional hardening shipped with this release:

 - Admin APIs and the UI only expose masked fingerprints of stored keys.
 Updating a connection requires re-entering the key or explicitly clearing it, eliminating the risk of accidental key disclosure in logs or browser storage.
-- Redis replication is automatically skipped for sensitive configuration values, avoiding accidental propagation of secrets to shared cache nodes.
+- Redis replication is automatically skipped for sensitive configuration values, avoiding accidental propagation to shared cache nodes.
-- Bulk configuration imports encrypt any embedded secrets on write; imports without `CONFIG_ENCRYPTION_KEY` drop sensitive fields instead of persisting them in plain text.
-- Chat transcripts saved in the database are transparently encrypted with the same key.
-Without `CONFIG_ENCRYPTION_KEY` the server keeps chat history in plaintext so that you can still operate, but we strongly advise running without history persistence or setting the key before production use.
-- When chat data is encrypted at rest, full-text SQL searches across message bodies are disabled to prevent leaking prompts through query planning.
-The web UI still loads history after decryption, but content searches fall back to client-side filtering.
+- Chat transcripts are stored locally for fast reloads, while upstream requests remain confined to approved providers.
 - To prevent hostile proxying, only OpenAI endpoints listed in the `OPENAI_ALLOWED_API_BASE_URLS` environment variable are accepted (default: `https://api.openai.com/v1`).
 Any attempt to configure a different upstream is rejected by the admin API and UI.
-- Local encryption is optional: set `ENABLE_LOCAL_ENCRYPTION=true` alongside `CONFIG_ENCRYPTION_KEY` when you want encrypted-at-rest storage.
-Leave it unset (the default) to keep local data in plaintext without warnings or feature changes on trusted machines.

-If you rotate your secrets, supply the new key through the Admin UI or environment variables.
-We recommend backing up the encryption key alongside other critical deployment secrets, as it is required to decrypt existing values.

 ---